5 Investment Strategy Tips for the Soon-To-Be Retired

 Marisa’s Story

 Marisa is a 60-year old environmental engineer considering retirement within 3-5 years.
-She manages her own investments ($800,000), mainly in ETFs and a few stocks – including shares in a company she used to work for.
+She manages her own investments ($800,000), mainly in Exchange-Traded Funds (ETFs) and a few stocks – including shares in a company she used to work for.
 She has accounts with several different financial institutions – Qtrade, TD Direct Investing and BMO.
 She is passionate about the environment and would prefer to invest in socially responsible investments.
 She is very busy and wondering if it’s time to reconsider her investment strategy.
-She likes the fact that she isn’t paying high investment fees but she wants to spend more time travelling in retirement and is worried that she won’t have time to watch her portfolio as closely.
-She has money invested in several RSPs, TFSAs as well as bank accounts and non-registered investment accounts.
+She likes the fact that she isn’t paying high investment fees, but she wants to spend more time travelling in retirement and is worried that she won’t be able to watch her portfolio as closely.
+She has money invested in several Registered Retirement Savings Plans (RRSPs), Tax-Free Savings Accounts (TFSAs) as well as bank accounts and non-registered investment accounts.

 5 Investment Strategy Tips